Zentai: Use

 The costumes are seen at major sporting events in North America and the United Kingdom.
-They created internationally recognized personalities out of The Green Men, two fans of the Vancouver Canucks NHL team.
-Various professional street dance/hip hop dance groups use the outfits, such as The Body Poets in the United States, and Remix Monkeys in the United Kingdom.
+They created internationally recognized personalities of The Green Men, two fans of the Vancouver Canucks NHL team.
+Various professional street dance/hip hop dance groups use the outfits, such as The Body Poets in the United States and Remix Monkeys in the United Kingdom.

-Full-body suits are used for video special effects: the original colors offered enables the person wearing the chroma key suit to be lifted easily from a video image.
+Full-body suits are used for video special effects: their unique colors enable the person wearing the chroma key suit to be digitally removed from a video image.
 Other applications have included music videos (Black Eyed Peas' song "Boom Boom Pow", including the live performance at the Super Bowl), breast cancer awareness, fashion modeling on an episode of America's Next Top Model, social anxiety workshops, television (Charlie Kelly as Green Man), a participant in public art project "One & Other", and social experiments.

 Legal limitations

-Since zentai cover one's face, a fine of up to €150 may be issued to those who wear them publicly in France.
+Since zentai cover one's face, a fine of up to €150 may be imposed upon those who wear them publicly in France.
 Furthermore, some sports leagues, such as Major League Baseball, ban the use of the costume hoods.